einarwh/experiments-in-powerblog/content/blog-posts/picture-combinators-and-recursive-fish.md

   Polygon { points = pts }
 ```

 To make this basic shape fit the bounding box, we need a mapping function.
-That’s easy enough to obtain:
+That's easy enough to obtain:

 ```fsharp
 let mapper { a = a; b = b; c = c } { x = x; y = y } =
    a + b * x + c * y
 ```

-The mapper function takes a bounding box and a vector, and produces a new vector adjusted to fit the box.
-We’ll use partial application to create a suitable map function for a particular box.
+The **mapper** function takes a bounding box and a vector, and produces a new vector adjusted to fit the box.
+We'll use partial application to create a suitable **map** function for a particular box.

-As you can see, we’re doing a little bit of vector arithmetic to produce the new vector.
-We’re adding three vectors: a, the vector obtained by scaling b by x, and the vector obtained by scaling c by y.
-As we proceed, we’ll need some additional operations as well.
-We implement them by overloading some operators for the Vector type:
+As you can see, we're doing a little bit of vector arithmetic to produce the new vector.
+We're adding three vectors: **a**, the vector obtained by scaling **b** by **x**, and the vector obtained by scaling **c** by **y**.
+As we proceed, we'll need some additional operations as well.
+We implement them by overloading some operators for the **Vector** type:

 ```fsharp
 static member (+) ({ x = x1; y = y1 }, { x = x2; y = y2 }) =